open-mmlab/mmengine/docs/en/get_started/installation.md

 2. Install PyTorch

    Before installing MMEngine, make sure that PyTorch has been successfully installed following the [official guide](https://pytorch.org/).
-Using the following command to verify whether PyTorch is installed correctly
+Use the following command to verify the installation of PyTorch.

    ```bash
    python -c 'import torch;print(torch.__version__)'